 Day 3 – Explore the Beautiful Spanish Colonial City of Granada by Bike

-In Granada you can book organised tours to the Masaya Volcano.
-Normally I am not a big fan of organised tours and prefer doing the trips by my own.
-In this case however I suggest you booking a Night Tour to the Volcano.
-It costs $40 and starts at 4pm.
-You will be back in Granada by 8pm.
-During the tour you stop near the cross (La Cruz de Bobadilla) from where you have an amazing view over volcano, watch bats coming out of a cave, visit a underground tunnel and end at a viewpoint where you can see red, glwoing lava when you are lucky.
+During the tour, you stop near the cross (La Cruz de Bobadilla) from where you have an amazing view over the volcano, watch bats coming out of a cave, visit an underground tunnel, and end at a viewpoint where you can see red, glowing lava when you are lucky.

 Day 5 – By Ferry to Isla Ometepe

-From Granada take the bus to Rivas which takes about 1.5 hours.
-From here you can take a taxi to the ferry terminal in San Jorge which are just about 5.5 kilometers.
-There are several boats going every day to the Isla Ometepe.
-It takes about one hour and you will arrive in Moyogalpa on the west side of the Island.
+From Granada take the bus to Rivas, which takes about 1.5 hours.
+From here you can take a taxi to the ferry terminal in San Jorge, which is just about 5.5 kilometers.

 Day 6 – Experience Isla Ometepe